Authentic research with faculty mentors

 You will conclude your research experience by presenting your own project as a poster.
 Here, you will hone your science communication skills and make your family proud.
 Throughout the program you will have the opportunity to bond with peers who have the same interest in STEM and passionate scientists who whom you interact.

-Depending on campus policies for COVID prevention in July, accepted participants may be required to present proof of a negative COVID test result before coming onto the SBU campus, etc.
+Depending on campus policies for COVID prevention, accepted participants may be required to present proof of vaccination or a negative COVID test result before coming onto the SBU campus, etc.

-This is not a residential program, Due to the ongoing pandemic, no housing accommodations will be available for the program.
+This is not a residential program.
+No on-campus housing accommodations are available for the program.

 - An unofficial copy of your high school transcript